 In establishing a leading practice in Case Management, we performed an unfiltered assessment of the triad model, which is the current care delivery Case Management model.

 The triad case management model includes three distinct parts:

 Each part of the workflow is performed by three different individuals.
 Unfortunately, this practice has created the risk of communication silos.
 This can negatively impact patient care and throughput while creating a multitude of other barriers.

 Using Einstein’s idea that problems cannot be solved “with the same thinking that created them,” we made a decision to turn the triad model on its side.
 As a result, “Right Care” was envisioned.

 The “Right Care” Case Management model is an interdisciplinary hourglass model designed to manage the flow of resources needed by a patient proactively versus “chasing” to review and validate the use of resources after they’ve been consumed.
 It’s an innovative, non-traditional process that moves away from the triad cylindrical structure that leads to the risk of silos.

 UR is an important beast that, left unattended, will gorge itself on precious productivity while potentially leaving behind poor outcomes and financial impacts.
 Our solution is using an evidence-based, automated utilization review platform.

-To keep up with health care reform, Case Management must leave behind the human-error prone best practices of the current legacy models and develop leading practice models powered by technology, as other areas of healthcare have been doing for years.
+To keep up with health care reform, Case Management must leave behind the human-error prone best practices of the current legacy models.
+It’s crucial to develop leading practice models powered by technology, as other areas of healthcare have been doing for years.

 Through forward-thinking practices and technological tools, Case Management can write its own evidence-based practice for the 21st century.

-VP of Case Management
+Rikki Moye, RN VP of Case Management